Lotus Peacock Pose - Padma Mayurasana

 Step 6

-Lift your head and gaze forward.
+Lift your head upward and direct your gaze forward.

 Step 7